kapyar/---/README.md

 Lab_04
 ---
 > Program that built **Convex Set** on `Polygon` that you build by adding
-> 'Point' to it.
+> `Point` to it.
 Program automatically count perimeter and area of this convex set.